aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 take a look at your data.

 Find the `aws_dbe_b_PK1` attribute in your data, and compare the value against various items.
-With a beacon output length of 8 bits, there are 256 possible values this attribute can be.
+With a beacon output length of 8 bits, the beacon can be one of 256 possible values.
 However, our table only holds a handful of item for every type (employee, ticket, etc.).
 If this is the magnitude of data we expect to be in our table over the long term, then a beacon output length of 8 means that it is likely each unique `PK1` value in our plaintext items will also have distinct `aws_dbe_b_PK1` values.
-This leaks information that may not be acceptable to our threat model.
+This reveals information that may not be acceptable to our threat model.

 Let's see what happens if we chose a different beacon output length.